Lies They Tell Our Children: Release and reception

 The majority of songs from Lies They Tell Our Children were released ahead of the album.
 Alongside the announcement of the album, the band also released its first single, "Laugh.
 Cry.
 Smile.
 Die.", along with a corresponding music on July 29, 2022.
-This was followed by five additional singles, all of which featured a guest musician.
+This was followed by six additional singles, all of which featured a guest musician.

 In support of the album, the band also embarked on a North American tour ahead of its release, beginning in Burlington, Vermont on September 16, 2022.

 Gavin Brown of Distorted Sound called the album "an urgent and supremely well-executed collection of rousing anthems that perfectly encapsulates the rage at the problems that we as a world have faced in recent times".
 John Longbottom of Kerrang! called it "a truly great and timely album from a band who continue to fearlessly, articulately and aggressively address the issues of the here and now".